Supply Chain Management

 Copel’s Integrity Program provides for the sending and evaluation of an Integrity Questionnaire to individuals or legal entities that have or intend to have a business relationship with Copel, among other transactions, in the formation of partnerships or hiring of suppliers for new business, with the purpose of classifying the degree of risk of each supplier or partner, as per the provisions of NPC 0201 – Procurement Policy.

-Internally, the matter is governed by corporate standards and policies that deal with contract management, supplier evaluation, bidding procedures, Code of Conduct, Procurement Policy, privacy rules and personal data protection, among others.
+Internally, the matter is governed by corporate standards and policies that deal with contract management, supplier evaluation, contracting procedures, Code of Conduct, Procurement Policy, privacy rules and personal data protection, among others.

 In addition to strategic financial and operational objectives, Copel’s contractual demands seek to incorporate the Principles of the Global Compact, among other sustainability benchmarks, into its supply chain.